 Dyre isn't the only malware to use self-signed certificates.
 Another highly sophisticated banking Trojan known as Shifu replicates Dyre's secure communications model with its own C&C infrastructure.
 By contrast, a Mac-based threat called Flashback uses self-signed certificates to trick users into installing the Trojan onto their machines.

 Remember the Heartbleed vulnerability from back in 2014?
 That flaw showed exactly how organizations blindly trust keys and certificates and how quickly and easily cyber-criminals can exploit a trust-related vulnerability.
 Astoundingly, hundreds of thousands of services were still vulnerable to Heartbleed three years after the bug's disclosure.

 All certificates, especially self-signed certificates, need to be secured and protected.
-According to the Ponemon Institute, 54% of organizations do not know exactly how many certificates are in use within their infrastructures, where they are located, or how they are used—let alone how many of these unknown assets are self-signed or CA-signed.
+Most organizations do not know exactly how many certificates are in use within their infrastructures, where they are located, or how they are used—let alone how many of these unknown assets are self-signed or CA-signed.
 They must not only know which systems use self-signed certificates but also replace these certificates on a regular basis.